dshean/demcoreg/docs/beginners_doc.md

 - `dem_align.py` is the workhorse here which can be used to align two rasters.
 This is probably the most desirable operation for new users who install this package for aligning/co-registering two DEMs.
 - To align two DEMs named dem1.tif and dem2.tif, run the following command: `dem_align.py -mode nuth dem1.tif dem2.tif`
 *Note: When run for the first time, demcoreg will download glacier polygons from the rgi website which might take some time.*
+  - If you have no already downloaded the rgi glacier polygons, you will be prompt to run `get_rgi.sh`
+  - In order to run `get_rgi.sh`, you will need to install `wget` if it is not already installed on your computer.
+You can do so using conda forge or brew: `conda install wget` or `brew install wget`
 - This will co-register dem2.tif to dem1.tif, and will store the results in a subdirectory (see the log output).
 The folders contain the aligned dem2.tif (filename ending with `*_align.tif`), final elevation difference map (filename ending with `*_align_diff.tif`) and the elevation difference map over static surfaces used during alignment (`*_align_diff_filt.tif`).
 - You can open these GeoTiff files in GIS software like QGIS/ArcGIS to analyse the above mentioned files.
 The output folder also contains a .png file (ending with `*_align.png`).
 This contains figures of input DEMs, surfaces used for co-registration, elevation difference maps and histograms/stats before and after co-registration (see sample png figure in demcoreg README).